5 Frequently Asked Questions in Wildland Fire Claims

 5. Can you fully rely on the fire department's investigative report?

 The answer is not as straightforward as one may think.
-All fire investigators assigned to a fire department, fire marshal’s office or other public agency strive to do a professional and thorough fire investigation to the level of their respective knowledge, skills and abilities.
-With approximately 80 percent of all fire departments in the U.S., specifically, being staffed by volunteers, their level of investigative expertise creates a challenge when it comes to answering this question.
+All fire investigators assigned to a fire department, fire marshal's office, or other public agency strive to do a professional and thorough fire investigation to the level of their respective knowledge, skills, and abilities.
+Because approximately 80% of all fire departments in the U.S. are staffed by volunteers, their level of investigative expertise creates a challenge when it comes to answering this question.
 Additionally, not all public sector fire investigators are trained in the same way or are comparatively up to the same level.
-Some investigators receive extensive training, while others receive minimal, if any, training.
+Some investigators receive extensive training, while others receive minimal or no training.

 Public fire investigative agencies may look to determine if it is arson, and if it's confirmed it is not arson, the investigation stops.
 Public sector fire investigators, regardless of training, attempt to identify the origin and cause for the fire, but as one may suspect, if they get the origin wrong, the cause is also likely wrong.
 These fire investigators are not looking at the situation in terms of subrogation or liability from an insurance perspective, and sometimes obtaining a copy of their written findings or report is exceptionally difficult.